 The most talked-about debt instrument since its launch is RBI Bonds due to its popularity.
-In the current scenario of falling interest rates of fixed income schemes of commercial banks, RBI Bonds are considered better options and favorite among senior citizen investors.
-In today’s article, we will cover RBI Bonds 2022 Interest-Rate
+In the current scenario of falling interest rates of fixed-income schemes of commercial banks, RBI Bonds are considered better options and favorites among senior citizen investors.
+In today’s article, we will cover RBI Bonds 2023 Interest-Rate

 What are RBI Bonds or RBI Floating Rate Bonds Interest Rate 2023?

 RBI Bonds are issued by the Reserve Bank of India.
 These bonds can be purchased by resident individuals or Hindu Undivided Families.
 These bonds come with a floating rate of interest.
 Above all, these bonds are issued with a minimum amount of Rs.1000/- the face value and multiples thereof.
 Most importantly, there is no capping on the maximum amount of investment.
 These bonds are also referred to as RBI Floating Rate Bonds because the interest rate of the bond would be revised half-yearly starting January 1st and thereafter on July 1st every year.
 The rate of interest is linked to National Saving Certificate with a spread of +0.35 bps over the respective NSC rate.

 The salient features of RBI Bonds are:

 - It’s a 100% risk-free investment as backed by the RBI of India.

 - Maturity is 7 years from the investment date.
 However, premature withdrawal is allowed for senior citizens.

 - Bonds will be issued in Demat form.

 - Bonds are not meant for trading in the secondary market.
 Neither of these bonds can be used as collateral for a loan with any banking or financial institution.

 - Bonds will be exempt from the wealth tax.

 - Bondholders receive a certificate of holding as proof of investment,